 Structured project management with BIMcollab

 BIM Technologies is using BIMcollab for over 80% of their projects.
 During the projects BIM Technologies executes for clients, many different stakeholders are invited to participate in BIMcollab for BCF coordination.
 BIMcollab is promoted as a communication tool to these stakeholders.
 As Stephen says: “What we see is that initially in a project, our stakeholders tend to communicate coordination issues via emails.
 However, once we show them a much more efficient way, they actively start using BIMcollab.”

 To enable everyone involved in a project to work with BIMcollab, BIM Technologies has documented a BIMcollab workflow within their BIM protocol.
 This way, it is clear for every stakeholder how BIMcollab should be used efficiently.

 With regards to delivering a project, it is our main communication tool.

 According to Stephen, the main benefit of BIMcollab is communication.
 Whether it’s to communicate missing model data, clashes, fire safety of elements, buildability issues, or general modelling errors, the features of BIMcollab enable efficient communication.
 “BIMcollab helps us to manage a project in a structured way.
 It helps to track not only coordination issues but also missing data in the models.
 It holds people accountable, is the planner for our projects and ensures no data gets lost. “

-Additionally, issues can be communicated in a variety of different ways, e.g., via a report, via the interface itself, or via a link to the Cloud space.
+Additionally, issues can be communicated in a variety of different ways, e.g., via a report, via the interface itself, or via a link to the Nexus space.
 Communication can easily be tailored to the stakeholder involved.
-Whether it is a designer who wants to view an issue directly in their model in Revit, or a client who needs a report and can be pointed directly to an issue through ZOOM Viewer.
+Whether it is a designer who wants to view an issue directly in their model in Revit, or a client who needs a report and can be pointed directly to an issue through Zoom Viewer.

 How BIM Technologies uses BIMcollab: a practical example